tmanundercover/thehandsomestnerd-blog/README.md

-# MacKenzie's Mind
+# Mixed Feelings By T

-Application that serves as the website and landing pages for MacKenzie's Mind
+Application that serves as the website for Mixed Feelings By T

 ## Description

-Client project for MacKenzie's Mind.
-Serves as central location for music, media, and other content.
+Client project for Mixed Feelings by T. Serves as central location for music, media, and other content.
 Links for purchase of music and place for performance updates.

 ## Getting Started